KaTom Restaurant Supply Company History

 At the start of the new century, Tim was one of the first in the restaurant supply business to realize the growing power of the Internet.
 He forged ahead despite doubts from some in the industry, and his family picked up the effort after his untimely passing in 2001.

-Since then, KaTom Restaurant Supply has worked its way to the top among restaurant supply companies online by offering more products, comprehensive service, and better information.
-Those three qualities have been the foundation of our operations since the beginning and we back up our web offerings with both in-house and outside sales forces.
+Since then, KaTom Restaurant Supply has worked its way to the top 25 restaurant supply companies by offering more products, comprehensive service, and better information.
+Those three qualities have been the foundation of our operations since the beginning and we back up our offerings with both in-house and outside sales forces.

 Those qualities have also driven growth that prompted the company to move out of the Bibles' garage and into a warehouse in an industrial area of Russellville.
 That building was expanded four times, but eventually couldn't keep up with KaTom's success, so in 2012 we moved to a 20-acre campus and a new 100,000-square-foot headquarters on Interstate 40 in Kodak, Tenn.

 Patricia Ann Carter Bible has been solo at the helm of KaTom Restaurant Supply since 2001, and has led the company to becoming one of the fastest-growing in America and one of the largest in its industry.
 It was her dream that KaTom become what it is today, and it was her motivation and determination that got it there.

 She and her husband Tim planted the roots of what would become KaTom in their home garage back in the early 1980s.
 The resulting business outgrew that garage and moved into a small warehouse in Russellville, Tenn., within three years.
 In the two decades following, the staff grew from two to more than 50, the number of products in stock grew from a couple dozen, and KaTom and sister company B&B Equipment & Supplies went from a mom-and-pop operation to one of the largest distributors in the industry.